 0 Total Credits

 - Students will also be expected to demonstrate a reading competency in one foreign language translation examination.
 The foreign language examination (FLE) must be completed one semester prior to the thesis defense.
-For detailed information on the History Foreign Language Exam requirement and process, please see the department's MA program guidebook.
+For detailed information on the History Foreign Language Exam requirement and process, please see the department's MA program handbook.

 Grand Total Credits: 36